Talon News: Organization

 A virtual organization with no physical office space or newsroom, Talon News was owned by a conservative activist group called GOPUSA.
 Robert Eberle, the president and CEO of GOPUSA, held both titles for Talon News as well.

-According to Media Matters, "Talon News apparently consists of little more than (Robert) Eberle, (Jeff) Gannon, and a few volunteers, and is virtually indistinguishable from GOPUSA.com.
+According to Media Matters for America, "Talon News apparently consists of little more than (Robert) Eberle, (Jeff) Gannon, and a few volunteers, and is virtually indistinguishable from GOPUSA.com.

 Initially, Talon News made its articles available on their website, but in September 2004, moved them to GOPUSA.com and simply re-directed visitors asking for the full news articles there with the statement "This story can be found on our #1 client — GOPUSA!".
 In January 2005, during the controversy, Talon News removed information from its biography section regarding some of its employees, including the reporter at the center of the controversy, Jeff Gannon.

 The Talon News site went entirely off line on February 23, 2005, to "re-evaluate operations."
 Since May 2007, the Talon News site has been a parody, and its pages link to The Firesign Theatre's site.